 Domestic fund with high security selection skill, despite significantly underperforming its benchmark

 Since factor noise dominates nominal returns, the use of nominal returns to detect evidence of investment skill takes far too long to be practical.
 But by distilling stock picking performance (alphas, residual returns) from factor noise, statistically significant evidence of investment skill can become evident in months, rather than in decades.

 Over a third of U.S. equity mutual funds are currently so passive that, even if they exceed the information ratios of 90% of their peers, they will still fail to overcome a typical fee.

 For Many Equity Funds, Bond Risk is More Important than Industry and Style

 Or How to Tell if You Are Paying Top Dollar for a Flawed System.

-Insights from separating active contribution from differences in passively-available exposures.
+Insights from isolating active contribution from passively-investable exposures.

 Returns-based analysis can be effective—but only when a manager does not significantly vary exposures to passive market, sector, and macroeconomic factors.

 Security selection returns, when properly calculated with a robust factor model, persist and yield portfolios that outperform.
 Both skill and lack of skill persist, and the lack of skill persists most strongly; while it is important that investors correctly identify the talented managers, it is even more important to divest from their opposites.

 Security selection returns of the top U.S. stock pickers in 2016 were positive.
 When hedged to match market risk, a consensus portfolio of the top institutional U.S. stock pickers outperformed the Market by approximately 2%.